Last updated: Sept. 14, 2021

 Do I have to see the same doctor for all visits?

 Yes.
 Texas law mandates that the doctor who performs your sonogram must be the same doctor who performs your abortion.
 The state also requires you to schedule any follow-up appointments with the same doctor.
-This means you cannot get your sonogram from one healthcare provider, and then go to a different doctor for the actual procedure.
+This means that you cannot get your sonogram from one health care provider and then go to a different doctor for the actual procedure.

 Do I have to view the sonogram images?

-Texas law requires the doctor performing your sonogram to display the images, make any heartbeat audible, and verbally explain the results of the sonogram.
+Texas law requires the doctor performing your sonogram to display the images, make any fetal cardiac activity audible, and verbally explain the results of the sonogram.
 However, you may choose to not view the sonogram images or hear the audio, and there are exceptions to receiving a verbal explanation of the sonogram results.
 Talk to your doctor if this is a concern.

 Where in Texas can I get an abortion?